davinci26/ml_basic/README.md

-# ml_basic
+# Standard Easy Machine Learning and Stats

-Standar easy ML and Stats
+Applying standard machine learning models regression from scipy to a Kaggle competition dataset.